kovidgoyal/calibre/manual/diff.rst

 Comparing E-books
 ========================

-|app| includes an integrated e-book comparison tool that can be used to see
-what has changed inside an ebook after editing or converting it.
+calibre includes an integrated e-book comparison tool that can be used to see what has changed inside an ebook after editing or converting it.
 It can compare books in the EPUB and AZW3 formats.